Rod Rosenstein, the Mystery Man Behind Comey Firing

 By Wednesday, White House spokeswoman Sarah Huckabee Sanders said Trump had been considering firing Comey since he was inaugurated, further undermining the Trump administration’s first set of talking points.
 Nonetheless, she said, Trump had acted at the urging of Justice Department officials, who had pushed the president to respond to “atrocities” committed by Comey.

-Rosenstein’s scathing memo describing those so-called “atrocities” was likely heartfelt, according to his former colleagues.
-A veteran of numerous public corruption prosecutions, Rosenstein was meticulous in his adherence to Justice Department guidelines to avoid influencing elections and to keep investigations confidential — rules that he believes Comey flouted in his July press conference and his October letter announcing that he had reopened the investigation of Clinton’s use of a private email system.
+Rosenstein’s scathing memo describing those so-called atrocities was likely heartfelt, according to his former colleagues.
+A veteran of numerous public corruption prosecutions, Rosenstein was meticulous in his adherence to Justice Department guidelines to avoid influencing elections and to keep investigations confidential — rules that he believes Comey flouted in his July press conference and his October letter announcing that he had reopened the Clinton investigation.

 “There’s a legitimate argument that Comey screwed up, that he screwed up big time, and that he screwed up big enough to pressure him to resign,” said one former prosecutor who worked under Rosenstein.
 “The mystery is why he thinks that a memo that calls for everything but an explicit firing is ok.”